ukoloff/execjs-xtrn/README.md

 ```
 but c (and m, x) fields are omitted there.

+If ExecJS::Xtrn detects it is run under Ruby on Rails,
+it installs additional path `/rails/jsx' to display its statistics
+(you can see that route in sextant, for example).

+It is one more reason not to use ExecJS::Xtrn in production mode ;-)

 ## Compatibilty

 Not every JavaScript code behaves identically in ExecJS and ExecJS::Xtrn.
 In most cases it depends on how